krisp

 Using this type of transcription helps them to ensure that the translated or interpreted text accurately reflects the pronunciation of the source language.

-It is a no-brainer that, due to globalization, there are certain languages that are slowly becoming extinct or endangered.
+It is a no-brainer that, due to globalization, certain languages are slowly becoming extinct or endangered.

-Fortunately, by using phonetic transcriptions, linguists and anthropologists use phonetic transcription to document endangered languages and oral traditions.
+Fortunately, linguists and anthropologists use phonetic transcription to document endangered languages and oral traditions.

 It plays a crucial role in preserving the linguistic heritage of communities at risk of losing their languages.

 One of the most important aspects of being a voice actor is being able to read and comprehend phonetic transcriptions.
-By following these transcriptions in their work, voice actors are able to replicate accents, dialects, and speech patterns accurately.
+By following these transcriptions in their work, voice actors can accurately replicate accents, dialects, and speech patterns.

 Many businesses are now embracing phonetic transcriptions in various aspects of their operations.